povilasb/d3js-globe/README.rst

 About
 =====

-This is a simple game built with d3js.
+This is a sample globe built with d3js v4.0.

 References
 ==========